jasper-muller/Udacity-P5/final_project/report.md

 ![](classifier_performance_with_varying_number_of_features.png)

 This figure suggests that the best number of features to use is 6.
 For this number of features, the Naive Bayes classifier returns the following performance metrics from `tester.py`.
-Note that I did not scale the features, as this is not necessary for a Gaussian Naive Bayes classifier.
+Note that for the Naive Bayes Classifier and the Decision Tree Classifier I did not scale the features, as it is not necessary for these algorithms.
+To test the Support Vector Machine, I used sklearn's MinMaxScaler to scale the features beforehand.

 | Metric    | Value |
 |-----------|-------|